 Adam Trautman, New Orleans Saints

 Things will be moving and shaking in New Orleans this season, opening up the door for Trautman to make a fantasy impact at tight end now that Jared Cook has signed on with the Los Angeles Chargers.
+Plus, the short-term absence of Michael Thomas (ankle surgery) should prompt more targets for Trautman.

 Whether it’s Taysom Hill or Jameis Winston slinging the pigskin in 2021, Trautman should be more involved on offense.